Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Benchbase.md

   run </dev/null &>$LOG_DIR/doc_benchbase_testcase_storage.log &
 ```

 The following status shows we have two volumes of type `shared`.
-Every experiment running Benchbase's TPC-C of SF=16 (warehouses) will take the databases from these volumes and skip loading.
+Every PostgreSQL experiment running Benchbase's TPC-C of SF=16 (warehouses) will take the databases from these volumes and skip loading.
 In this example `-nc` is set to two, that is the complete experiment is repeated twice for statistical confidence.
 The first instance of PostgreSQL mounts the volume and generates the data.
 All other instances just use the database without generating and loading data.